 That said, the lone exception to going in person to obtain your marriage license is an order-by-mail Marriage License offered by Eagle County.
 You can mail them a packet of information, and they will send back a Marriage License – It’s probably the best option if you’re traveling from out of state and can get them the packet a few weeks before the ceremony.
 The fee for a Colorado marriage license is $30.
 Payments can be made via cash, check, or debit/credit card.

-Did you know that if you elope in Colorado, you don’t need witnesses or an officiant?!
-Yeah.
+Did you know that if you elope in Colorado you don’t need witnesses or an officiant?!
+Yep.
 You read that right.
 Easily one of the coolest things about eloping in Colorado is that you can self-solemnize your elopement!
-Colorado is one of the only states that allows the couple to legally get married without a witness or ordained officiant.
+Fun fact – Colorado is one of the only states that grants couples the option to legally get married without a witness or ordained officiant.
 That means you can literally go into the mountains, just the two of you, and get married.
-How freaking cool.
+How freaking cool is that?!

 One more thing to note:

 Your Colorado marriage license has to be signed within thirty-five days of you obtaining it.
 The marriage certificate must be returned within sixty-three days from the day of the wedding to the County Clerk and Recorder’s Office.
 Most of the time, couples mail it back or drop it off at the same location they obtained it.